microsoft/restler-fuzzer/restler/checkers/README.md

 the subclasses' logs and maintaining data members that are shared across all checkers.
 The CheckerBase class also declares and/or defines functions that are required for each checker subclass.

 See the checkers in this directory for examples.
+A simple checker demo is also included in this directory, which can be used as a template for creating a custom checker.
+To run the demo checker, add it to the engine settings file `custom_checkers` setting.

 ## Data Members:
 * _checker_log: The CheckerLog log file for the checker